nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 The first type of common knowledge can be independently verified with abstract algorithms.
 For example, the assertion that "11897 is a prime number" can be independently verified with a primality test algorithm.
 In this context, the statement can become a piece of common knowledge, regardless whether the person who makes the assertion can be trusted.

 The second type of common knowledge relies on a delegated verification process, typically to a trusted authority.
-For example, science discoveries require impirical evidence, in the forms of peer review and result reproducibility, to be accepted as common knowledge of the science community.The general public doesn't have the ability on their own to verify the evidence, but delegates their trust to the science community.
+For example, science discoveries require empirical evidence, in the forms of peer review and result reproducibility, to be accepted as common knowledge of the science community.The general public doesn't have the ability on their own to verify the evidence, but delegates their trust to the science community.

 The third type of common knowledge requires a trusted party, and it's pervasive in business transactions.
-For a piece of data to become common knowledge to faciliate transactions, the participants of transactions have to all trust the party that backs the data.
+For a piece of data to become common knowledge to facilitate transactions, the participants of transactions have to all trust the party that backs the data.
 For example, in a centralized exchange, transactions imply trust on the exchange, thereby the accuracy of its data feed and the fairness of its match making algorithm.
 In the credit card point of sale context, the consumer and the business can complete a transaction based on their mutual trust on the financial intermediaries such as banks and credit card companies.

 ### Blockchains are Common Knowledge Bases